 II.
-DRAWING OF RANDOM TWO-DIGIT NUMBERS
+DRAWING OF RANDOM THREE-DIGIT NUMBERS

-The table of random two-digit numbers constructed by Chakrabarty (2013a, 2016a) carries the following features:
+The table of random Three-digit numbers constructed by Chakrabarty (2013a, 2016a) carries the following features: Features of the Table of Random Three-Digit Numbers:

-- (1) In the table, each of the 100 two-digit numbers occurs n times out of 100n consecutive occurrences ( $n = 1, 2, \ldots$ ) if we start counting from the observation at the $(100k + 1)^{th}$ position ( $k = 0, 1, 2, \ldots$ ). - (2) In the table, the frequency of occurrence of each of the 100 two-digit numbers out of 100n consecutive trials (n = 1, 2, ......) may be one more or less than n if we start counting from any position. - (3) The table can be treated as random as per the logic behind the two definitions of probability namely definition in theoretically ideal situation and definition in practically ideal situation (Chakrabarty, 2011). - (4) The table is random with respect to the occurrences of the numbers row-wise but not column-wise.
+- (1) In the table, each of the 1000 three-digit numbers occurs n times out of 1000n consecutive occurrences ($n = 1, 2, \ldots$) if we start counting from the observation at the $(1000k + 1)^{th}$ position ($k = 0, 1, 2, \ldots$). - (2) In the table, the frequency of occurrence of each of the 1000 three-digit numbers out of 100n consecutive trials ($n = 1, 2, \dots$) may be one more or less than n if we start counting from any position. - (3) The table can be treated as random as per the logic behind the two definitions of probability namely definition in theoretically ideal situation and definition in practically ideal situation (Chakrabarty, 2011). - (4) The table is random with respect to the occurrences of the numbers row-wise but not column-wise.
 Thus while drawing random numbers from the table, one requires moving row-wise either to the right or to the left starting from any position in the table.
 The starting position and the direction of movement are to be selected at random by suitable randomized trials in order to keep their randomness intact.